scientific-python/blog.scientific-python.org/content/posts/numpy/numpy-rng/index.md

 ## Random number generation with NumPy

-When you import `numpy` in your python script, an RNG is created behind the scenes.
+When you import `numpy` in your Python script, an RNG is created behind the scenes.
 This RNG is the one used when you generate a new random value using a function such as `np.random.random`.
 I will here refer to this RNG as the global NumPy RNG.

 Although not recommended, it is a common practice to reset the seed of this global RNG at the beginning of a script using the `np.random.seed` function.
 Fixing the seed at the beginning ensures that the script is reproducible: the same values and results will be produced each time you run it.
 However, although sometimes convenient, using the global NumPy RNG is a bad practice.
 A simple reason is that using global variables can lead to undesired side effects.
 For instance one might use `np.random.random` without knowing that the seed of the global RNG was set somewhere else in the codebase.
 Quoting [Numpy Enhancement Proposal (NEP) 19](https://numpy.org/neps/nep-0019-rng-policy.html) by Robert Kern: